pjbiggs/Massey203311/Week9/Week9.md

 So that's it, we are back to our usual `tur-rstudio2` server and you have run an example of _`kaiju`_ code on a different server, and copied the resulting data back.
 Well done, that is no mean feat.

 What's next after doing that?
+On we go.

 ### Exercise 3: Working with our data